siriusastrebe/jsynchronous/README.md

 Take a look at sample code at the [example setups](https://github.com/siriusastrebe/jsynchronous/tree/master/examples) for guidance.

-There's a 4th optional step of enabling browser->server communication, used to recover from network interruptions causing desynchronization, we'll discussed below.
+There's a 4th optional step of enabling browser->server communication, used to recover from network interruptions causing desynchronization which will be discussed below.

 # Stand-In variables